nori-crypto/1step_cip-0094_draft/412-96861fe7/en.md

 ### Keep k at 500

 Regarding the k parameter, we support **keep it at 500**.
 Increasing `k` would mean lowering the saturation point of the pool, which would essentially encourage a move from large pools to smaller pools, but the reality is that this is not the case.
-Some SPOs **avoids the saturation point** by **operationg multiple pools** in pursuit of profit.
+Some SPOs **avoid the saturation point** by **operating multiple pools** in pursuit of profit.
 Currently, there is no solution to this, and it is expected that the increase in `k` will result in an increase in multiple pools.
 Since this would mean further weakening of the smaller pools, we are **opposed to increasing k** at this time.

 ### Decrease Minimum Fixed Cost